Mind, Body, and Spirit: The Three Unifying Elements of Humans.

 - Receiving information is the first and most important detail if and when we talk about a mind body connection.
 One has to trust that the intuitive information they feel or hear from their heart and/or gut.
 This is a lot harder said than done.
 Why do you think so many people take prescription medication?

 - Processing information is the retrieval of your feelings and thoughts.
 They of course aren’t in English.
 That would be too easy.
 No one is writing a well-edited essay about how you feel and emailing it to you.
 It is all in code, distorted image and memory.
-You will not comprehend each thought and word, which may not be in correct order, is a lot of work and a bit like translation.
+You will not comprehend each thought and word.
+They’re probably not in correct order.
+All of this is a lot of work and a bit like translation.
 This is the secondary phase of connecting the mind and body and just as difficult as the first.
 This is commonly talked about in Psychological circles as “shadow work” and an integral element in increasing awareness.

 What does awareness or mindfulness even mean?
 This is the art of listening to our inner selves, and when we talk about it like this, it seems like a very kind and obvious thing to do.
 We are, quite literally, the only one we can talk to.
 If we continue to ignore ourselves we are the creators of our own alienation and discrimination.
 The means to achieving this bond with oneself and maintaining the mind-body connection is a process that will look differently for each and every person.

 Once the bridge is made connecting how you feel with what you are thinking– its awesome!
 This aha moment will take you to a new phase.
 It is here where you will find yourself in what most people call a well-adjusted state, or demonstrating adaptability.
 This doesn’t mean that all of a sudden nothing bad happens!*